Prior Approval Request (PAR) Process

 - Any funding contributed to % time is entered on the primary or joint position

-Funding distribution – An account number is required for all non-courtesy positions.
-For non-supplemental funding, you will enter in the % Dist column the percent of the funding that the corresponding account will contribute to the assignment.
+Funding distribution – An account number is required for all Primary and Joint positions.
+You will enter in the % Dist column the percent of the funding that the corresponding account will contribute to the assignment.
 It is important to understand that funding distribution is not percent time.
 The distribution refers to how the funds will be expended to meet the percent-time of the assignment.
 The distribution itself will always be one-hundred percent because one-hundred percent of the assignment needs to be funded.
 Even if the assignment is less than 100% the distribution will still need to cover 100% of the assignment.

 When adding a supplement in funding details, the value to enter in the % Dist field is SUPLE.
 The amount of the supplement goes in the corresponding field in the Supplement Amount column.
-Endowment type of F (Fellow), H (Holder), or N (Non-Endowed) is required in the adjacent column.
+Only enter endowment types of F (Fellow) and H (Holder).
+All endowment types of N (Non-Endowed) must be initiated in Workday after the faculty position is created.

 The details on the name of the supplement or a particular account should be added in the Description column.